SimonPadbury/baselayer-3/_src/buttons.md

 nextLink: "Examples"
 ---

-Baselayer form elements have simple background, hover/active and focus styling (border is set to `1px solid transparent`).
+Baselayer form elements have simple background, hovers and focus styling (border is set to `1px solid transparent`).

 ### Button types and link “pseudo-buttons”